 Desk reservation tool

-During the pandemic, we developed a desk reservation tool that is still used daily today.
-Reserving your space is efficient space management.
-You get a clear picture of how many people will be in the office, so you get fewer no-shows and therefore more space availability.
+During the pandemic, we developed a desk reservation tool.
+With a desk reservation tool, you get a clear picture of how many people will be in the office, so you get fewer no-shows and, therefore more space availability.

 Meeting room booking